chainkit/QuickStart/README.md

 If you need a username and password for testing it out, visit https://chainkit.com/start

-You can also email us at: support@pencildata.com for more information on our products.
+You can also email us at: support@chainkit.com for more information on our products.

 ## Getting Started with the API

-Start by reading the PDF Documentation[./Chainkit_API_Quickstart.md] in this directory.
+Start by reading the [Chainkit API Quickstart](Chainkit_API_Quickstart.md) in this directory.

 ## Copyright and Feedback